 Figure 6.x.2.2-2: Data Repository as a Data Source

-6.X.3 Procedures
+6.X.3 Procedures for consumers and producers using 3CA and 3PA

 An example procedure is given in Figures 6.x.3-1 for Data Collection & Distribution for Event Notifications (Subscribe/Notify).
 The procedure illustrates how the DCCF manages Data Sources so data are produced only once and how the DCCF interacts with the messaging framework so data are distributed to all subscribed Data Consumers.